Frequently Asked Questions

 Why does it cost so much for what looks like 20 minutes work and what do we get for it?

-You will get your personalised story should you want it and I can also offer you copies of many choices of ceremonies and vows (if appropriate)
+You will get your personalised story should you want it and I also lend you and ideas booklet, bursting with a myriad of examples of ceremonies and vows, music, readings and ring-exchange wording.